 Choosing an Itinerary

 Three-night cruises.
 Carnival and Disney run three-night cruises from San Diego and Los Angeles to Ensenada.
-They also offer a four-night cruise to Ensenada that includes a stop on Catalina Island.
+They also offer four-night cruises to Ensenada that include stops on Catalina Island.
 These short "Baja California" cruises are perfect for first-time cruisers, family reunions and wedding parties.

 Mazatlan.
 Recovering after many cruise ships pulled out in 2011, Mazatlan is the largest port on Mexico's Pacific coast.
 Surfing, sailing and scuba diving are common activities, and the town is a haven for sports fishing enthusiasts.
 Stroll along Mazatlan's 10-mile seaside promenade, and stop in a local cafe for a snack of shrimp tacos and beer.
-Visit the historic "old town" section of the city, for its cathedral, marketplace and the central square, called Plaza Republica.
-Do try to take one of the open-air taxis, called "Pulmonias," up the steep hillsides for a breathtaking panoramic view of Mazatlan's bays and several small islands, and the legendary Sierra Madre mountain range rising behind the town.
+Visit the historic "old town" section of the city, where you'll find its cathedral, marketplace and the central square, called Plaza Republica; this area also has an emerging art scene.
+Or take one of the open-air taxis, called "Pulmonias," up the steep hillsides for a breathtaking panoramic view of Mazatlan's bays and several small islands, as well as the legendary Sierra Madre mountain range rising behind the town.

-Puerto Vallarta is known for its quaint cobblestone streets, "old world" charm, and thriving nightlife.
+Puerto Vallarta, Puerto Vallarta is known for its quaint cobblestone streets, "old world" charm, thriving nightlife and restaurant/foodie scene.
 The walkway along the bay is lined with sculptures, many of which are said to bring good luck to those who touch them.
-Puerto Vallarta's beaches, especially the unfortunately named Playa de los Muertos, are known for great swimming and other water sports.
-But, it's the jungle beach experience that sets Puerto Vallarta apart from other Mexican Riviera resorts.
-Take a boat trip to Yelapa Beach across the Bay of Banderas, tucked at the base of a jungle-covered mountain.
+Puerto Vallarta's beaches, especially Playa de los Muertos (beach of the dead), are known for great swimming and other water sports.
+Or you can choose the jungle beach experience by taking a boat trip to Yelapa Beach across the Bay of Banderas, tucked at the base of a jungle-covered mountain.